-According to the results shown in the figure 16, the heat released by the boil over is divided into three zones:
+According to the results shown in Fig. 16, the heat released by the boil over is divided into three zones:

-- Zone 1: Lethal effects on humans (more for 60 seconds) up to a radius of 1931 meters. - Zone 2: Effects of second degree burns on humans (for 60 seconds) up to a radius of meters. - Zone 3: Negative effects on humans (for 60 seconds) up to a radius of 4500 meters.
+- Zone 1: Lethal effect on humans (more than 60 seconds) up to a radius of 1931 meters. - Zone 2: Effect of second-degree burns on humans (for 60 seconds) up to a radius of 3057 meters. - Zone 3: Negative effect on humans (for 60 seconds) up to a radius of 4 500 meters.

-Fig.16.
+Fig. 16.
 Heat radiation threat zone (boil over)

 6.6.
-Modeling boil over phenomenon on MARPLOT
+Modelling boil over phenomenon on MARPLOT

-To better justify our work, we exported the the boil over scenario from MARPLOT, with the aim of tracing the thermal threat zones on a real view of the company NAFTAL El Khroub; this allowed us to see the impact of this phenomenon on our S11 tank and other storage systems.
-As shown in the figure 17, the destruction of any storage tank can degrade the area up to a certain perimeter.
+To better justify our work, we exported the boil over scenario from MARPLOT to trace the thermal threat zones on a real view of the company NAFTAL El Khroub.
+This allowed us to see the impact of this phenomenon on our S11 tank and other storage systems.
+As shown in Fig. 17, the destruction of any storage tank can degrade the area up to a certain perimeter.

-Fig.17.
+Fig. 17.
 Heat radiation threat zone (boil over)